AntonPetrochenko/Luma/README.md

 ## Current state of the project
 - Normal 0.30 protocol implemented in full
-- However, real 0.30 doesn't want to work :(
 - First iteration of the Game Mode system is in place.
 Requires further work.
-- CPE negotiation is not performed
 - Multiworld

 Ongoing things: